Tryhard-BioFis1/Ecosystem-Simulation/README.md

 #### 10. Preferences
 - **fav_meal**: An array of independent values used as parameters for comparing blobs based on their preferred meals.

-These parameters collectively shape the behavior, survival, and interactions of blobs within Blob World.
+These parameters collectively shape the behavior, survival, and interactions of blobs.
 Fine-tuning these parameters can lead to diverse and dynamic ecosystems within the simulation.

 ### Grid Class